Did UCLA really turn down Michael Jordan?

 “He was Carolina through and through,” Miguel told Yahoo Sports.
 “There was never any question he was going to go to Carolina.”

 When Jordan was able to work out with his NBA peers again, the only UCLA player he asked to come back was a little-known forward who averaged barely 2 points per game the previous season.
-Marques Johnson’s eldest son had already shed more than 40 pounds of weight that offseason and had a special connection with Jordan because of his father.“The chance to be on that court and to experience the behind-the-scenes stuff, it was life-changing for me,” Kris Johnson said.
+Marques Johnson’s eldest son had already shed more than 40 pounds of weight that offseason and had a special connection with Jordan because of his father.

+“The chance to be on that court and to experience the behind-the-scenes stuff, it was life-changing for me,” Kris Johnson said.

-The Big Readhead's response
+The Big Redhead's response

 While Jordan never wore UCLA colors, Farmer did briefly coach him during his college career.
 It happened in 1983 when Jordan tried out for the U.S. Pan-American team and Farmer served as an assistant coach at the Trials.

 On the last night of tryouts, Farmer coached Jordan’s team in a scrimmage.
-After a flurry of early baskets, Jordan signaled to the bench that he was tired, but Farmer pretended he didn’t see it in hopes of milking a little more out of the North Carolina star .
+After a flurry of early baskets, Jordan signaled to the bench that he was tired, but Farmer pretended he didn’t see it in hopes of milking a little more out of the North Carolina star.

-“I’m like I’ve got to get another bucket or two from him before I take him out,” Farmer recalled.
+“I’m like, I’ve got to get another bucket or two from him before I take him out,” Farmer recalled.
 “Sure enough, we come down to the offensive end and he hits another shot.”

 That was Farmer’s first experience around Jordan in person.
 He swears he had no idea that Jordan had an early affinity for UCLA, nor did he or anyone else in Westwood decide there wasn’t space on the roster for the greatest of all time.